The Best Shampoo Bars for an Eco-Friendly Shower

 Free of parabens, sulfates, silicone, and phthalates, this vegan bar is ideal for color-treated hair, safeguarding your hue and keeping it ultra-shiny.
 The cardboard packaging is made from 100 percent recycled material and totally recyclable, and the scent—slightly sweet, slightly floral—is so good, we guarantee people will ask what perfume you're wearing.

-Ethique Eco-Friendly Solid Shampoo Bar Frizz Wrangle
+Ethique Eco-Friendly Solid Shampoo Bar Frizz Wrangler

 This brand has prevented over 3.3 million plastic bottles from being made and disposed of to date, thanks to their variety of solid cleansing bars for hair and skin.
 Ethique has several different shampoo options to choose from, but we're partial to this one.